 Resolving such complex matters as intellectual property rights at the time of your divorce will save you a lot of money and heartache in the future, and prevent you from having to return to the Santa Clara County courthouse!

-This is just another of the types of issues in divorce mediation, San Jose area couples need to think through, discuss and come to agreement on with the help and guidance of their highly skilled San Jose divorce mediator - Joe Dillon.
+This is just another of the types of issues in divorce mediation, San Jose area couples need to think through, discuss, and come to an agreement on, with the help and guidance of their highly skilled San Jose divorce mediator - Joe Dillon.

 In Silicon Valley, it’s not uncommon to become an “overnight millionaire” when the tiny start-up you were working for (and getting paid next to nothing) gets bought out by a larger rival.
 And your compensation shoots up significantly.

-But like the saying goes, “More money, more problems” and suddenly your new found wealth leads you and your spouse to divorce.
+But as the saying goes, “More money, more problems” and suddenly your newfound wealth leads you and your spouse to divorce.

 Given that for most of your marriage, you lived a very frugal lifestyle, and earned very little, is that the income that should be used when determining child support and spousal support?
 Or should your new, much-higher compensation be used?

-What if instead of hitting it big your last year of marriage, it happens six months after your divorced?
-Now your ex-spouse finds out about your new found wealth, and comes back to you for additional child support and spousal support.
+What if instead of hitting it big your last year of marriage, it happens six months after your divorce?
+Now your ex-spouse finds out about your newfound wealth and comes back to you for additional child support and spousal support.